 - Five hiking sections of the Natchez Trace National Scenic Trail connected by the Parkway, totaling over 60 miles.

 Shout out to the National Park Service for providing these great facts!

 Near Port Gibson, Mississippi, you can visit the “Sunken Trace,” a portion of the Old Trace pounded so deep by years of human and animal traffic that riders on horseback would often disappear from view below the ground.

 Or you might choose mysterious site of Cypress Swamp near Canton, Mississippi, where the knobby trees share its dark waters with reclusive alligators.
 (Don’t worry, you’re plenty far away as you walk above the water/tupelo cypress swamp on an elevated boardwalk.)

 Maybe you prefer the majesty of endless acres of still water.
 From the Ross Barnett Reservoir in Ridgeland, Mississippi to Colbert Ferry in Tuscumbia, Alabama, you can find exciting opportunities for fishing and water fun under the sun.

 If flowers and foliage are your thing, you’re in for a real treat!
 During springtime on the Natchez Trace Parkway, enjoy the blooming dogwoods and redbud trees.
 Come autumn, the gorgeous fall foliage is a must-see on the Trace.
 Birdsong Hollow and HWY 96 Double-Arched Bridge in Franklin, Tennessee is a great place to view the scenery.

 No matter what season you travel, your journey will consist of rural farms, wooded hills, and breathtaking overlooks.

-Winding 444 miles through Mississippi, Alabama and Tennessee, there are so many places to experience the wonderful nature on the Natchez Trace Parkway!
-Be sure to download our 2015 Visitors Guide HERE.
+Winding 444 miles through Mississippi, Alabama and Tennessee, there are so many spots to experience nature on the Trace.
+Download our Visitors Guide to start planning your trip.